 The Spirit is a statue of Michael Jordan located on the Near West Side outside the United Center.
 Unveiled on November 1, 1994, the Spirit Statue has since become one of the most recognizable landmarks in Chicago.
 Jordan’s bronze and granite statue is a must-see for any fan of Chicago’s legendary basketball player.

-The Spirit statue is situated in a plaza that also features a statue of Jerry Reinsdorf, the owner of the Chicago Bulls and Chicago White Sox.
+The Spirit statue is situated in the plaza and was introduced by Jerry Reinsdorf, the Chicago Bulls and Chicago White Sox owner.
 The plaza is located just outside the main entrance to the United Center, and it is a popular spot for fans to take pictures before or after Bulls games.

-At the base the statue has a quote from the film A River Runs Through It: “At that moment I knew, surely and clearly, that I was witnessing perfection.
-He stood before us, suspended above the earth, free from all its laws like a work of art, and I knew, just as surely and clearly, that life is not a work of art, and that the moment could not last.”
+At the base, the statue has a quote from the film A River Runs Through It: “At that moment, I knew, surely and clearly, that I was witnessing perfection.
+He stood before us, suspended above the earth, free from all its laws like a work of art, and I knew, just as surely, that life is not a work of art and that the moment could not last.”

 17. The Historic 63rd Street Beach

 Address: 6300 S. Lake Shore Dr, Chicago, IL 60637